brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 The regular top-$$k$$ routing mechanism used in common use cases was replaced by a **Switch Routing**.
 Here, in contradiction to the paper [Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer](https://arxiv.org/abs/1701.06538), where the authors claim that you need to compute a loss of at least 2 experts in order to train an MoE successfully, in **Switch Transformers they route to only a single expert**.
 The claim is that "simplification preserves model quality, reduces routing computation and performs better.
 This $$k=1$$ routing strategy is later referred to as a Switch layer".
 This leads to several benefits: reduced batch size as only a single expert is used, simpler routing and reduced communication.

-They introduce the concept of **expert capacity factor**, which is the number of tokens that each expert computes, computed at batch size divided by number of experts (as before), times a capacity factor.
+They introduce the concept of **expert capacity factor**, which is the number of tokens that each expert computes, computed as batch size divided by number of experts (as before), times a capacity factor.
 If this capacity factor is exceeded (ie if the router sends too many inputs to a given expert), then extra tokens do not have computation associeated with them and are instead passed to the next layer via a residual connection.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/Mixture-of-Experts/MoE_Switch_Transformers_2.png"/>